 - Although it is easier to use a mouse and keyboard for navigation and controlling the operating system, the whole process is a bit slow.

-- It requires more resources because of the elements that need to be loaded such as icons, fonts, etc.
+- It requires more resources because of the elements that need to be loaded, such as icons, fonts, etc.

-Q #12) Explain the term CLI?
+Q #12) Explain the term CLI.

 Answer: CLI stands for Command Line Interface.
 It is a way for humans to interact with computers and is also known as the Command-line user interface.
-It relies on textual request and response transaction process where user types declarative commands to instruct the computer to perform operations.
+It relies on a textual request and response transaction process where the user types declarative commands to instruct the computer to perform operations.

 Advantages of CLI